Educational Options FAQ

 If students have open time due to scheduling, they will be assigned to study hall at the high school campus.
 Middle and elementary students do not have this option.
 If there is more than one period between high school classes, there will be an additional fee or separate arrangements made between the school and the family.
 Middle and elementary students must be supervised by the parent if there is an open time in the schedule.
 Students must wear OC uniforms to participate on campus.

 - Q: To what extent will the scheduling of on-campus courses accommodate my student?

 Every effort is made to schedule courses to accommodate most students.
-The master schedule is designed to meet the needs of the students who are attending Ontario Christian full time; however, the Educational Options director will work with other administrators to arrange the best scheduling options for the part-time student.
+The master schedule is designed to meet the needs of the students who are attending Ontario Christian full time; however, administrators work to arrange the best scheduling options for part-time students.
 Those taking on-campus courses are expected to meet all of the class obligations, such as participating in concerts and programs.